-- 1) Required to submit a Planned Unit Development application (2.2.2 & 2.2.4) - 2) Must meet Use Zone Site Development Standards and conditions - 3) For Personal Care Facilities-Non-residential (Nursing Homes and Family & Group Homes/Care Centres), the following standards apply: - a.
+- 1) Required to submit a Planned Unit Development application (2.2.2 & 2.2.4); - 2) Shall meet Use Zone Site Development Standards and conditions; - 3) Temporary accommodations for contractual staff can be provided onsite; - 4) For Personal Care Facilities-Non-residential (Nursing Homes and Family & Group Homes/Care Centres), the following standards apply: - a.
 The development shall be treated as a single planned unit development as set out in Part II of these Regulations, except that the minimum dwelling floor areas, building line setbacks and yards shall be as determined by Council. - b.
 The development shall be tailored to the needs of the persons occupying the development in accordance with their condition. - c.
 The overall design of the development - including road layout, landscaping, building design and location, parking areas, and so forth - shall be attractive and compatible with other uses in the vicinity. - d.
 A single management authority should be responsible for the maintenance of properties within the development. - e.
 Building types can be as necessary to serve the purposes of the development, including a variety of dwelling types, care facilities, and communal facilities such as storage rooms, hobby rooms, workshops, and garages. - f.
-Adequate noise separation shall be maintained between the use and adjoining dwelling units in an apartment building, - g. a fire exit for the exclusive use of the facility use shall be provided, - h. a separate entrance for the exclusive use of the facility use shall be provided unless the entrance to the use from a common lobby or foyer is immediately adjacent to such lobby or foyer, - i. parking as required in these Regulations shall be provided and reserved for the exclusive use of the facility use and identified as such on the parking lot, - j. a minimum of 5 m of net floor space per person should be provided for use by the facility users, this aggregate floor space should be utilized for the purpose of group amenity areas and individual rest areas, equipment and vehicles, which is necessary for the local distribution of utility services.
+Adequate noise separation shall be maintained between the use and adjoining dwelling units in an apartment building, - g. a fire exit for the exclusive use of the facility use shall be provided, - h. a separate entrance for the exclusive use of the facility use shall be provided unless the entrance to the use from a common lobby or foyer is immediately adjacent to such lobby or foyer, - i. parking as required in these Regulations shall be provided and reserved for the exclusive use of the facility use and identified as such on the parking lot, - j. a minimum of 5 m2 of net floor space per person should be provided for use by the facility users, this aggregate floor space should be utilized for the purpose of group amenity areas and individual rest areas,

+5.6.3 Protective and Emergency Services

+Definition: Protective and emergency services means a development which is required for the public protection of persons and property from injury, harm or damage together with the incidental storage of equipment and vehicles, which is necessary for the local distribution of utility services.
 Typical uses include police stations, fire stations and ancillary training facilities.

-4.6.3 Protective and Emergency Services

-Definition: Protective and emergency services means a development which is required for the public protection of persons and property from injury, harm or damage together with the incidental storage of

-- 1) Must meet Use Zone Site Development Standards and conditions; - 2) Appropriate noise and separation measures shall be incorporated into the development to reduce nuisance impact on surrounding properties.
+- 1) Shall meet Use Zone Site Development Standards and conditions; - 2) Appropriate noise and separation measures shall be incorporated into the development to reduce nuisance impact on surrounding properties.

-4.6.4 Public Gathering Places -Indoor
+5.6.4 Public Gathering Places -Indoor

-Definition: Public gathering places-indoor means a building or part thereof designed and equipped to be used for public gatherings for entertainment, religious (place of worship), cultural, civic, educational, charitable, philanthropic or social purposes and may include, but are not limited to, a movie theatre, playhouse, museum, art gallery, place of worship, funeral home, community or cultural centre, library.
+Definition: Public gathering places-Indoor means a building or part thereof designed and equipped to be used for public gatherings for entertainment, religious (place of worship), cultural, civic, educational, charitable, philanthropic or social purposes and may include, but are not limited to, a movie theatre, playhouse, museum, art gallery, place of worship, funeral home, community or cultural centre, library.
 These are smaller than regional institutional uses, like a hospital or college campus, as the patrons generally are not such a broad segment of society and therefore does not create the same level of activity in terms of onsite use and traffic.